 'It rains 'fair dinkum' here.
 I often think if you only had one tenth of it out your way what a great time the sheep and cattle would have.
 We very seldom go a day without rain.
 The heat here is terrific.
 We have been doing a lot of jungle work and got tangled up in some creepers and spent an hour after we knocked off pulling out thorns.
 My legs look as if I got into a fight with half a dozen cats.
 There are plenty of wild animals in the jungle such as tigers, leopards, panthers, elephants, pigs, monkeys, crocodiles and snakes.
 Our worst enemy at present is the Malaria mosquito.
 All drinking water has to be purified before we can drink it.
 The "Yellow Man" will get the shock of his life if he tries anything here.'

-Pearl Harbour 7 December 1941 (8 December Australian time)
+Pearl Harbor 7 December 1941 (8 December Australian time)

-- Pearl Harbour is located on the Island of Oahu in the Hawaiian Islands, which is the 50th state of the United States of America.
+- Pearl Harbor is located on the island of Oahu in the Hawaiian Islands, which is the 50th state of the United States of America.

 During the 1930s, relations between Japan and the United States of America began to decline.
-America, along with Britain, Australia and the Netherlands, was opposed to Japan’s invasion of China, and in an effort to pressure the Japanese, refused to sell oil to Japan.
+The United States, along with Britain, Australia and the Netherlands, was opposed to Japan's invasion of China and in an effort to pressure the Japanese, refused to sell oil to Japan.
 The Japanese Government viewed this as an act of aggression.
-Understanding that they would need to find an alternative source of oil in Southeast Asia they started preparing for war.
-America, like other allied countries, increased its military preparations.
-Unfortunately, they all underestimated the size and capabilities of the Japanese armed forces.
+Understanding that they would need to find an alternative source of oil in Southeast Asia, they started preparing for war.
+The United States, like other Allied countries, increased its military preparations.
+Unfortunately they all underestimated the size and capabilities of the Japanese armed forces.

-On the morning of 7 December 1941, the Japanese surprised the United States with an attack on Pearl Harbour, the largest American naval base in the Pacific and home to the United States Pacific Fleet.
+On the morning of 7 December 1941, the Japanese surprised the United States with an attack on Pearl Harbor, the largest US naval base in the Pacific and home to the United States Pacific Fleet.
 The planes came first, dropping bombs on the airfields and the naval base.
 Japanese midget submarines followed.
 They intended to fire their torpedoes at the ships in the harbour, but none succeeded.
-During the attack, the Japanese bomber planes damaged or sank 21 ships of the American Pacific Fleet.
-In the end, more than 300 American planes were destroyed and more than 2400 people lost their lives including almost 70 civilians.
-This attack was the reason America entered the Second World War when it did.
-The attack on Pearl Harbour was meant to prevent the Americans from interfering with Japan’s plans for the Pacific, however, it would not be long before the Americans faced the Japanese in another battle with a different outcome.
+During the attack the Japanese bomber planes damaged or sank twenty-one ships of the US Pacific Fleet.
+In the end more than 300 US planes were destroyed and more than 2,400 people lost their lives, including almost seventy civilians.
+This attack was the reason the United States entered the Second World War when it did.
+The attack on Pearl Harbor was meant to prevent the United States from interfering with Japan's plans for the Pacific, however it would not be long before the US faced the Japanese in another battle with a different outcome.